Aditya-Chauhan-Dev/Developer-portfolio/README.md

-# Aditya Chauhan - Portfolio
+# Aditya Chauhan's Portfolio

-Welcome to my personal portfolio!
-This repository showcases my projects, skills, and achievements as a developer.

-## 🚀 About Me
-Hi, I'm **Aditya Chauhan**, a passionate web developer and tech enthusiast.
-I enjoy building modern, responsive websites and applications, and I’m always eager to learn new technologies.

-- 🌱 I’m currently learning **[Your current learning focus, e.g., React, Node.js, etc.]**
-- 💼 I love working on **web development projects and problem-solving**
-- 📫 You can reach me at **[your email]** or connect with me on **[LinkedIn/GitHub]**
+This repository contains my personal portfolio showcasing my web development projects, skills, and achievements.
+It includes responsive websites, interactive web applications, and projects built using HTML, CSS, JavaScript, and other modern web technologies.

+Explore this portfolio to see my work, experience, and areas of expertise.
+Designed to demonstrate creativity, coding skills, and practical solutions to real-world problems.